dfit99/ProgrammersAssistant/README.md

 5)	To run app, in terminal call ‘run_index.py’

 Corpus (Corpusi) acquisition:
-We used Google BigQuery on a reddit dataset to obtain our corpus.
-We took all comments from the ‘/learnprogramming’ subreddit and performed a GROUP_CONCAT by their link_id in order to combine all posts in the same thread together (context is valuable).
+I used Google BigQuery on a reddit dataset to obtain our corpus.
+I took all comments from the ‘/learnprogramming’ subreddit and performed a GROUP_CONCAT by their link_id in order to combine all posts in the same thread together (context is valuable).

-For our second two corpuses, the ones consisting of documentation we pulled the documentation right from the official websites.
+For the second two corpuses, the ones consisting of documentation we pulled the documentation right from the official websites.
 See es_mapping.json for schema.
 Two mapping types 1) Reddit mapping type named ‘posts’ 2) Java/Python mapping type named ‘methods’
 For the first corpus (the reddit corpus), all parsing was done in build_index.py.
 It was very minimal and included iterating over the set cvs corresponding to our corpus and joining them by a new line symbol.
 Classification was done as well.
 For the second corpus parsing was done with a number of heuristics (see doc_parser.py) making heavy use of the beautiful soup library